 Dr. Moore received her B.A. in psychology from the University of Calgary and her doctorate in Anatomy and Neurobiology from this department in 2000.
 She is currently a co-investigator in the Laboratory of Cognitive Neurobiology with Drs.
 Moss, Rosene, Killiany and Mortazavi.
 This laboratory investigates the effects of aging and age-related disease on the structure and function of the cerebral cortex in non-human primates.

-Dr. Moore’s primary research interests involve the investigation of the recovery of fine motor function and re-organization of the motor cortex following an ischemic injury.
-Using a non-human primate (NHP) model of cortical ischemia developed with Dr. Rosene, she is establishing the rate and pattern of recovery of fine motor function of the hand and the histopathological response of the brain to ischemia in this model with young and aged NHPs.
+Dr. Moore’s primary research interests involve the investigation of the recovery of fine motor function and re-organization of the motor cortex following cortical injury.
+Using a non-human primate (NHP) model of cortical injury developed with Dr. Rosene, she is establishing the rate and pattern of recovery of fine motor function of the hand and the histopathological response of the brain to injury in this model with young and aged NHPs.
 Additional studies with this model include assessing the efficacy of various therapeutics to enhance the recovery of function following ischemia.
 A current study includes investigating the role of exosomes as a restorative treatment to facilitate recovery of function following cortical injury.
 This work is being conducted in collaboration with researchers at the Henry Ford Hospital in Detroit, MI.